TITLE 89: SOCIAL SERVICES

 A) Have menus approved and so documented by the registered dietitian.
 Menus shall reflect portion sizes as appropriate.

-B) Post menus in advance in a location visible to the clients within the adult day service facility.
+B) Post menus in advance in a location visible to the participants within the adult day service facility.

 C) Assure that menus are planned for a minimum of 4 weeks on a menu form.